 So as you see from the chart, Roomba 880 is a more powerful robotic vacuum with better features and capabilities.
 It’s more reliable and can do a lot more work.
 Let’s move to the next part of our comparison article and talk about a few more things.

 iRobot’s help centre is superb.
-I’ve talked to the support team several times and every single time, I got professional answers and tips.
+I’ve talked to the support team several times and I always got professional answers and tips.

 I’ve tested them by asking easy to hard questions and I was amazed how professional the staff was.
 So if you have any questions about your robotic vacuum, make sure to reach out to them.
 I’m 100% sure that they’ll help with anything you think is relevant.

 Comparison Chart: Roomba 770 vs 880

 So we’ve compared some of the most important aspects of Roomba 770 and 880.
 We’ve rated their features, designs and tested their cleaning capabilities.

 Before we jump to conclusions, we’d like to present a detailed chart where we’ll directly compare Roomba 770 and 880.
 It’ll make easier for the buyer to determine which of these two should be purchased and why.

 It’s obvious that the Roomba 880 is a better robotic vacuum that has enhanced cleaning capabilities and better features.

 It gives the owner more flexibility and freedom.
-If you’re looking for a robotic vacuum that can better clean your house and make you feel safe that it won’t break anything, Roomba 880 can be a wonderful choice for you.
+If you’re looking for a robotic vacuum that can better clean your house and make you feel comfortable that it won’t break anything, Roomba 880 can be a wonderful choice for you.

 If we dug a little deeper, we’ll see that the main focus of a robotic vacuum is to give the owner more freedom and remove an awful chore like vacuuming.
 If you purchase a robotic vacuum that requires manual interference and manpower, is such a floor cleaner any good?
 Might be for some.